Fort Lauderdale Lyft Accident Lawyers

 It’s easy to see why Lyft and other ridesharing services are so popular.
 After you’ve downloaded an app like Lyft—which offers the tag line, “a ride when you need one”—you can “call” for a ride and be transported to or from Fort Lauderdale-Hollywood airport or anywhere else in South Florida, without having to take out your purse or wallet.
 But most devoted Lyft users probably haven’t given much thought about the possibility of being injured in an accident caused by a Lyft driver, never mind another possible scenario (in which a driver is negligent and hits the Lyft car in which you are riding).
 At Gonzalez & Cartwright, P.A., we recognize that Lyft is now a popular choice for sharing rides throughout our region, frequently utilized by tourists and locals alike, no doubt to the chagrin of our local taxi industry.
 But accidents will continue to happen, which is one reason our Fort Lauderdale Lyft accident lawyers continue to devote themselves to protecting the rights of clients who have been injured in Lyft accidents.

 Most commonly, we represent accident victims who were passengers in a Lyft driver’s car.
 Yet there are many other scenarios in which a legal claim could arise.
 In part, this is because ridesharing is an evolving area of law.
-So if you believe you have a claim in the wake of a wreck in which a Lyft driver was involved, you shouldn’t hesitate to contact a Fort Lauderdale, FL Lyft crash attorney as soon as possible.
+So if you believe you have a claim in the wake of a wreck in which a Lyft driver was involved, you shouldn’t hesitate to contact our Lyft accident injury attorneys in Fort Lauderdale, FL as soon as possible.

 Lyft Driver Safety Requirements in Fort Lauderdale, FL